-When the time comes to start moving ahead with a new idea, it’s also time to set some parameters for the other side of your brain.
+So it’s time to set some parameters for the other side of your brain.

 The negative side likes to have boundaries set in place.

-You get to decide who is going to go on the trip with you.
-No matter where you go if you have someone in the car constantly complaining, it will make for a totally miserable experience.
+After you have learned to think positively and avoided that cliff, you get to decide who is going on the trip with you— if that person in the car constantly complaining no matter where you go, it will be a miserable experience.

 In order to avoid this, you want to learn how to take care of your mind and protect it from these negative voices.